-Courses completed outside AUS prior to admission to the degree program are evaluated for transfer of credits at degree program admission time.
-The university rules and regulations governing transfer courses and credits will apply.
+Courses completed outside AUS prior to admission to the degree program are evaluated for transfer of credit hours at degree program admission time.
+The university rules and regulations governing transfer courses and credit hours will apply.

 The degree program graduation requirements are determined by the catalog effective when the student is admitted to the degree program or the catalog effective the semester of the student's graduation.
 For more information, please refer to the Catalog section under Graduation Requirements.